-In addition to the emission limits, the PSD permit requires quarterly and semi-annual NOx and CO monitoring for controlled and uncontrolled engines, respectively.
-Portable analyzers were proposed by the operator for conducting monitoring.
-The PSD permit also requires that the operator keep records of its monitoring and maintenance information and that these records be kept for a period of 5 years.
+In addition to the emission limits, the PSD permit requires quarterly and semi-annual NO_x and CO monitoring for controlled and uncontrolled engines, respectively.
+Portable analyzers were proposed for conducting the monitoring.
+The PSD permit also requires records to be kept of monitoring and maintenance information and that records be kept for a period of 5 years.
 Monitoring data must be reported to EPA semi-annually.